 Let’s take a closer look at what this device is about, including all its pros and cons.

 Colors: Silver, black, and gold

 Although I am an ex-smoker, I still love playing with a Zippo.
 Who doesn’t?
-Fiddling with a Zippo reminds me of fidgeting with a spinner.
-Zippos also remind me of how you have to maintain vape gear.
+In a way, Zippos remind me of how you have to maintain vape gear.
 You must refuel it, change the wick, change the flint, and sometimes you have to start over and “re-build” it again to get it just right.